 Values, Vision, Ethos

-We learn to care for each other, ourselves and our world.
-Our care for each other is what gives AJS its inclusive, happy and supportive atmosphere, where children are encouraged to be thoughtful, caring and responsible members of our community.
+Caring is no less important than our other two values.
+At AJS we learn to care for each other, ourselves and our world.
+Our care for each other is what gives AJS its inclusive, happy and supportive atmosphere, where children are encouraged to be thoughtful, kind and responsible members of our community.
 We learn how to be caring friends, and how to support, encourage and celebrate each other’s successes.
+Kindness/caring is more than just a ‘nice thing to do’.
+It plays a crucial role in our well-being.
+Research has shown that kindness improves our physical and mental health – whether we’re giving kindness, receiving kindness or even just witnessing kindness.

 To provide a stimulating, hard working and caring environment in which each child feels happy at school and anticipates transferring from Key Stage 1 with interest and enthusiasm.

-By aspiring to high standards, we develop a sense of pride that can be shared by children, teaching and non-teaching staff, parents and governors.
+By aspiring to high standards, we aim to develop a sense of pride that can be shared by children, teaching and non-teaching staff, parents and our local committee.

 To encourage parents to take an active part both in school activities and in their child’s education so that they work in partnership with the school for the benefit of their children.